paulh002/sdrberry/README.md

 I use an ESP32 as CAT controller with a service for an optical encoder.
 Alternative a Contour Shuttle express can be used as rotary controller and or a mouse.

-To install you need to configure rasberry pi OS in text only mode (64 bit Bullseye), create a sd card or even better a usb stick sd cards tend to fail after a while, with 64 bit bullseye CLI mode.
-Configure wifi and use raspi-config to switch on I2C and boot to CLI only with logon.
-Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor)

-Remote control is possible with the use of framebuffer-vnc https://github.com/ponty/framebuffer-vncserver a config file is in the install directory.
-Check the event number for the touch and keyboard device and adjust the device number like event1 accordingly

-installation instruction in install_guide.txt install script install.sh installs all components based on a fresh raspberry pi SD card (OS should be updated and in CLI mode)
+install script install.sh installs all components based on a fresh raspberry pi USB drive or SD card (OS should be updated)

 ## Hardware requirements
 - Raspberry pi 4 Model B or Pi 5
-- LCD screen 5 or 7 inch 800x480 touchscreen using DSI connector or the new raspberry Touch 2 7 inch display
+- LCD screen 5 or 7 inch 800x480 touchscreen using DSI connector or the new raspberry Touch 2 7 inch 1280 x 720 display
 - It is preferred not to use a SD card but an USB stick like an Samsung Fit plus 32 GB or larger
 - Generic USB Audio adapter for audio in and output
+- Optional I2C GPIO for BPF, LPF and RX/TX switching
+- Advised to use a USB drive instead of an SD card.

+## OS requirements
+- Raspberry pi OS Trixie or newer

 ## This software makes use of opensource libraries like
 - Noise reduction code is an port from DD4WH https://github.com/df8oe/UHSDR/wiki/Noise-reduction  adapted for raspberry pi